16 Surprising Signs Your Mother Is Toxic

 12. She makes you feel like you’re walking on eggshells.

 Do you feel like you have to constantly monitor your words and actions around your mother to avoid upsetting her or triggering a negative reaction?
-This is a common experience for children of toxic mothers.
+It’s a common experience for children of toxic mothers.
 Their unpredictable moods, emotional outbursts, and tendency to hold grudges can create a tense and stressful environment, making you feel like you’re always walking on eggshells.

 13. She uses the silent treatment as a form of punishment.